Consequences of Being a Registered Sex Offender

 Accused of a Sex Crime?
 Contact Hager & Schwartz, P.A.

-If you have been charged with a sexual offense, you need aggressive and relentless reputation right away.
+If you have been charged with a sexual offense, you need an aggressive and relentless reputation right away.
 Your future, rights, and freedom are on the line.
 At Hager & Schwartz, P.A., our Miami criminal defense attorneys can listen to the details of your case and determine which defense tactics can best safeguard your future.
 Do not wait to get the representation you need.
 Your time is limited.